choreonoid/choreonoid-doc/en/vision-sensor/vision-simulation.rst

 outputs the camera's image data to a file.
 Here we use the constImage() function because we don't edit the acquired image data.

 The above covers the parts related to Camera devices.
-For other parts, there are many commonalities with :doc:`howto-implement-controller`, so please refer to that explanation.
+For other parts, there are many commonalities with :doc:`../simulation/howto-implement-controller`, so please refer to that explanation.